damien0x0023/damien0x0023.github.io/_posts/2020/business/ECON5068/2020-09-30-Investment.md

 Optimal units of labor is such that the marginal product of labor equals the wage rate.
 The solution of this FOC gives us our optimal labor \\(L_i^\*\\).
 The value of profits at \\(L_i^\*\\) gives us the maximum value of profis, \\(\pi(K_i)\\) for both periods \\(i = 1, 2\\).

 All profits left after accounting for costs are distributed as dividends to the shareholders.
-Dividend at each period is given by the operating prots net of investment costs.
+Dividend at each period is given by the operating profits net of investment costs.
 Dividends for period 1 is:

 $$
 D_1 = \pi(K_1) - I_1 P^K_1